xyproto/algernon/README.md

 // Return the uploaded filename, as specified by the client uploadedfile:filename() -> string

-// Return the size of the data that has been recevied uploadedfile:size() -> number
+// Return the size of the data that has been received uploadedfile:size() -> number

 // Return the mime type of the uploaded file, as specified by the client